greenplum-db/greenplum-database-release-archive/CONTRIBUTING.md

 ## Code reviews

 All submissions, including submissions by project members, require review and we use GitHub's pull requests for this purpose.
 Please consult [GitHub Help](https://help.github.com/articles/about-pull-requests/) if you need more information about using pull requests.

+## Direct commits to the repository

+On occasion you will see core team members committing directly to the repository without going through the pull request workflow.
+This is reserved for small changes only and the rule of thumb we use is this: if the change touches any functionality that may result in a test failure, then it has to go through a pull request workflow.
+If, on the other hand, the change is in the non-functional part of the code base (such as fixing a typo inside of a comment block) core team members can decide to just commit to the repository directly.